 JOINED THE DEPARTMENT

 A first-generation college graduate, I completed my Ph.D. in intellectual and cultural history at the University of Chicago (1996).
 I am a scholar-filmmaker and specialize in 20th-Century world intellectual and cultural history.
 I moved from Los Angeles to join the faculty at the University of Nebraska-Lincoln in 2001.
 My courses focus on world intellectual and cultural history, France, Algeria, terrorism, radical Islam, 20th-Century decolonization, and 20th-Century international relations.
-I am working on three documentary films, one on Václav Havel (in production with a release date of 2019), another on exiled writers from Muslim-majority states (in development), and a third on terrorism in the United States before 9/11 (also in development).
-I am also currently writing a trade book about global decolonization.
+I have just finished The Art of Dissent, a NuTech Ventures and Czech TV co-production.
+I also have two other documentary films in development, one on exiled writers from Muslim-majority states and another on terrorism in the United States before 9/11.
+Finally, I am also currently writing a trade book about global decolonization.

 - The Art of Dissent, dir.
-James Dean Le Sueur, co-production with Czech TV – in production with a festival release date of fall 2019
+James Dean Le Sueur, co-production with Czech TV – in production with a release date of 2020

 - The Peril of Dissent, dir.
 James Dean Le Sueur – in development

-- The Millennium Bomber, dir.
+- Terrorism before 9/11, dir.
 James Dean Le Sueur – in development

 - Algeria since 1989: Between Democracy and Terror (London: Zed Books, 2010)